This post was originally published on October 21, 2018 and has been updated for accuracy and relevancy in the market.

 This is the complete opposite of a full-stack monolithic suite where the majority of functionality lives in a single service that is tested, deployed, and scaled as a single unit.
 It requires integration phases of the project, quality assurance, etc. to make sure the platform works as one unit because it shares everything.
 Expanding it into other touchpoints and devices requires a significant amount of customization, making it cost-prohibitive to explore new ideas.

 The Ugly: The real downside of microservices is the complexity the mini-services introduce into the architecture.
 Developers end up needing a microservice to search for a microservice.
 The more microservices are being used, the more there is a risk of things getting out of control.
-In her post, Goodbye Microservices: From 100s of problem children to 1 superstar, Alexandra Noonan of Segment described the pain developers went through by the explosion of the microservices and what they did to end it.
+In her post, Goodbye Microservices: From 100s of problem children to 1 superstar, Alexandra Noonan of Segment described the pain developers went through with the explosion of the microservices and what they did to end it.
 Another great story, What I Wish I Had Known Before Scaling Uber to 1000 Services, is from Matt Raney, Chief Systems Architect of Uber.
-You end up breaking the services into so many pieces that that you no longer know what is going on.
+You end up breaking the services into so many pieces that you no longer know what is going on.
 You can’t bring change because every time you make a tiny change and you think it is independent, it actually turns out not to be.
 To make matters worse, you may run into a problem where you may not know how a particular service exists.
 You couldn’t rebuild it if it died.
 You don’t know how to make changes to it because the person who made it is gone.
 You end up in a pretty big mess.

 To sum up: Great News!
 Defining the structure of the data required to perform the service is key.
 Exactly the same structure of the data is returned from the server, therefore preventing excessively large amounts of data from being returned.